-There is one [1] item being presented to Council's meeting of 12 February 2018 for signing and sealing as follows:
+There are three [3] items being presented to Council's meeting of 12 February 2018 for signing and sealing as follows:

 - 1. An Instrument of Appointment of Authorised Officer under the provisions of the Local Government Act 1989, Planning and Environment Act 1987, Environment Protection Act 1970, Subdivision Act 1988, Victorian Civil and Administrative Tribunal Act 1998, Sex Work Act 1994, Heritage Act 1995, Land Acquisition and Compensation Act 1986, any Rules, Regulations and other subordinate instruments or delegated legislation (including the Greater Dandenong Planning Scheme) made under the provisions and enactments described; and any By-Law or Local Laws made from time to time thereunder.
-This authorisation enables the following Council Officer to carry out the statutory responsibilities of the above Acts and is subject to policy and delegations previously adopted by Council: - Heidi Rae Blundy
+This authorisation enables the following Council Officer to carry out the statutory responsibilities of the above Acts and is subject to policy and delegations previously adopted by Council: - Heidi Rae Blundy; - 2.
+A letter of recognition to Gavin Roberts, Engineering Services for 30 years of service to the City of Greater Dandenong; and - 3.
+A letter of recognition to Lorraine Whittaker, Regulatory Services for 30 years of service to the City of Greater Dandenong.